 Learn Koine Greek just like the ancients did.

-The founder of KoineGreek.com, Benjamin Kantor, is currently working with Biblical Language Center to produce a new Communicative Language Teaching (CLT) Koine Greek curriculum loaded with audio/visual material based on ancient Greco-Roman conversation manuals.
+The founder of KoineGreek.com, Benjamin Kantor, is currently working with Biblical Language Center (co-authoring with Scott McQuinn) to produce a new Communicative Language Teaching (CLT) Koine Greek curriculum loaded with audio/visual material based on ancient Greco-Roman conversation manuals.
 You can actually learn how to use and speak Greek just like you would with a modern language.

 What is the Living Koine Greek curriculum?